percona/cloud-tools/doc/index.rst

  Understanding the general layout of the web UI.

 :doc:`Performance`
- How to use the *Performance* module.
+ How to use the *Performance* tool.

 :doc:`MetricsMonitor`
- How to use the :term:`Metrics Monitor` module.
+ How to use the :term:`Metrics Monitor` tool.

 :doc:`QueryAnalytics`
- How to use the :term:`Query Analytics` module.
+ How to use the :term:`Query Analytics` tool.

 :doc:`Configuration`
  How to configure PCT.

-:doc:`PerfSchema`
- Understanding the advantages and disadvantages of using :term:`Performance Schema` over the :term:`slow query log`.

 Help and Support
 ----------------